czyrar/nvim/README.md

 - Highlight when yanking.

+- Disable features in big files:
+    - Disable treesitter and LSP if filesize is bigger than 1MB.
+    - Disable all syntax highlighting is filesize is bigger than 10MB.

+- Help windows open in vertical.

 `options.lua` sets my preferred defaults:

 - Show numbers (relative) and have them fixed (no LSP/git movement).